 It can start from the date of the baby's birth or any day of the week following the birth and must be taken within 56 days of the birth of the child.

-You will return to the same job; on the same terms and conditions; and will not be subjected to any disadvantage, unfair treatment or dismissal.
+same job; on the same terms and conditions; and will not be subjected to any disadvantage, unfair treatment or dismissal.